 7. A good college’s programs will be accredited as appropriate.

 Majors such as nursing, teaching, and engineering have specific organizations that accredit programs for the state and national levels.
 For professional programs that require passing state or national exams to practice, check the college’s pass rate for the exams.
-Some institutions will have dramatically higher pass rates than others.
+Some institutions will have dramatically higher pass rates than others which students need to take into consideration when they choose a college.

 CONNECT WITH OTHER PARENTS PLANNING FOR COLLEGE